Create a list of articles to read later. You will be able to access your list from any article in Discover.

 These miniature birds were living in the coastal scrub that encircled the island, but within just eight years the miniature emus were extinct.
 Now researchers have found the only known egg of this extraordinary bird.

 A number of the islands scattered to the southeast of Australia, including Tasmania, Kangaroo Island and King Island, were once home to different subspecies of emu.
 Because of the limited size of the islands, these birds - now all extinct - shrank to become smaller than the mainland emu.

 The smallest of these islands was King Island, which subsequently had the smallest emu.

 Very little is known about the King Island emu, because within less than a decade of it being recorded by Europeans, all the wild birds of its species were wiped out of existence, with only two individuals surviving in Paris until they both died in 1822.

-But new research carried out by Dr Julian Hume, an avian palaeontologist at the Museum.
-His colleague Christian Robertson has documented the existence of the only known egg from these birds, revealing that the tiny emu laid eggs roughly the same size as their mainland cousins.
+But new research carried out by Dr Julian Hume, an avian palaeontologist at the Museum, and his colleague Christian Robertson, has documented the existence of the only known egg from these birds, revealing that the tiny emu laid eggs roughly the same size as their mainland cousins.

 The research has been published in the journal Biology Letters.

 Before the arrival of European settlers, King Island supported eucalyptus forests in the interior and was surrounded by scrub land that led down to sandy beaches.
 These long beaches were home to a large colony of elephant seals, the primary attractant for these first settlers.